canada-ca/digital-playbook-guide-numerique/views-vues/automated-decision-automatise/en/algorithmic-impact-assessment.md

   "13e": A non-government third party
   "14": Have you consulted with relevant stakeholder groups representing those likely to be affected by the decision?
   "15": Is there a process in place to document how data quality issues were resolved during the design process?
-  "16-part1": "Have you undertaken "
+  "16-part1": Have you undertaken
   "16-link-url": "https://www.swc-cfc.gc.ca/gba-acs/approach-approche-en.html"
-  "16-link-text": "Gender Based Analysis Plus" "16-part2": " of the training data?"
+  "16-link-text": Gender Based Analysis Plus "16-part2": of the training data?
   "16.1": Based on the GBA+ results, have you documented mitigation strategies?
   "17": Does the Automated Decision System use personal information as input data?
   "17.1": Does the program have an existing Privacy Impact Assessment?